Hulnis/checkers/README.md

 # checkers

-1) Pre Game
+1. Pre Game

-  A) View: see the checkerboard, message on top "Waiting for two players"
+  a.
+View: see the checkerboard, message on top "Waiting for two players"

-  B) On connect, look up elixir session stuff about players (Or use a login session) Decide Later
+  b.
+On connect, look up elixir session stuff about players (Or use a login session) Decide Later

 2) In Game
   a) Backend game state